MinaProtocol/mina/nix/README.md

 ```

 You may also install Nix from your distribution's official repository;
-Note however that it is preferrable you get a relatively recent
+Note however that it is preferable you get a relatively recent
 version (⩾ 2.5), and the version from the repository may be rather old.

 **warning for macOS users**: macOS updates will often break your nix